SteCiu01/Power-Platform-Workspace-One-Click-Setup/README.md

 **Q: How do I update the skills?**
 A: The agent does this automatically at the start of every session.
-You can also run `cd power-platform-skills && git pull` manually.
+You can also run `git -C power-platform-skills pull` manually.

 ---